dx-ted-emea/azure-tessel/labs/notification-hub/README.md

-Send Push Notification to Mobile with Notification Hubs
+Send Push Notifications to Mobile devices with Notification Hubs
 =============
 In this lab you will learn how to send push notification to a mobile device (Windows Phone or Android) directly from your Tessel.
 It demonstrates how to use Azure Notification Hub with the Notification Hubs REST API.